As our brains age, they don’t always experience cognitive decline; they may just lag because they’re crammed with information.

 According to the Mayo Clinic, signs of Alzheimer’s include repeating the same statements, misplacing items in illogical places, and forgetting names, appointments, or events.
 People with the disease may also forget what season it is or what day it is.
 Sometimes, Alzheimer’s can cause patients to get lost in places that were once familiar.

 Seeing a doctor to determine whether you have cognitive decline is a good idea if you feel that may be the case.
 There is no single test for cognitive impairment; doctors will make the determination based on a series of tests, interviews, and exams.

-Food may not be able to heal Alzheimer’s, but new research from the Mount Sinai Alzheimer’s Disease Research Center shows that people with mild to moderate Alzheimer’s may be able to delay its progression by 20 percent by taking high doses of Vitamin E. The research appeared in the Journal of the American Medical Association.
+Food may not be able to heal Alzheimer’s, but new research from the Mount Sinai Alzheimer’s Disease Research Center shows that people with mild to moderate Alzheimer’s may be able to delay its progression by 20 percent by taking high doses of Vitamin E. The research appeared in the

 Sano’s study showed that taking vitamin E decreased the amount of time that caregivers had to spend helping patients by about two hours a day.

 Dr. Samuel Gandy, director of the Mt.
 Sinai Cognitive Care Center, said that nerve cells in key regions of the brain are lost when the disease begins, so keeping those cells alive for as long as possible is integral to helping patients.

 For the past four years, he’s been working on a project that aims to re-generate the neurotransmitters that stimulate new cell birth.
 His research thus far has only targeted mice that have an Alzheimer’s risk gene.

 “With the mice, it restores their behavior and their learning completely back to normal,” he told Time Warner Cable News.
 “So it’s very dramatic.”